ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

 During doing the design of integration with OSS, some efficiency issues have been discovered.
 More discussion is needed to be done in the future to address this issue.

 Considering relational database is widely used by traditional OSS systems and part of PNCs, the inventory objects are probably saved in different tables.
-If the generic model is adopted, when doing a  full amount synchronization, PNC needs to convert all inventory objects of each NE into component objects and mix them together into a list, and then construct a response and send to OSS or MDSC.
-The OSS or MDSC needs to classify the component list and devide them into different groups, in order to save them in different tables.
-The mixing-regrouping steps are actually waste of effort.
+If the generic model is adopted, when doing a  full synchronization, PNC needs to convert all inventory objects of each NE into component objects and combine them together into a single list, and then construct a response and send to OSS or MDSC.
+The OSS or MDSC needs to classify the component list and divide them into different groups, in order to save them in different tables.
+The combining-regrouping steps are impacting the PNC & OSS/MDSC processing, which may result in efficiency issue in large scale networks.

-And this efficiency issue will be more serious in a larger scale of network.

 {: #ni-tree}